Loop layouts

 Loop layout option outlined in layouts selector

-Loop layouts allow you to loop over an object set, displaying an embedded module for each object in the set by using that object as an input.
-Each embedded module in the loop layout functions independently from the other embedded module instances in the loop layout, with its own variable scope and layout state.
-You can use a loop layout for more control over the display of an object set than what is offered by other object set display widgets, such as the object table or object list.
-While other object set display widgets come with a fixed set of features, the loop layout allows any feature combination available in Workshop to be used for the display of each object in the object set.
+Each embedded module in the loop layout functions independently from other embedded module instances, and has its own variable scope and layout state.
+Loop layouts offer more control over how object sets are displayed than other object set display widgets, such as object table or object list widgets.
+While other object set display widgets come with a fixed set of features, the loop layout allows any feature combination available in Workshop to be used for the display of each object in the object set, or each entry in the array.

 Below is an example of a loop layout to create interactive ticket cards for each object in three object sets (one per column), to create a kanban style application.
 Each ticket card is an embedded module instance populated with an object from the object set provided to the column's loop layout.
 In this embedded module, full layout control is available, and the builder can configure exactly what to display, and what actions are available for each object, offering greater flexibility than what is offered by other object set display widgets.